Prostate matters is a not for profit organisation committed to providing free information about prostate issues from leading Clinical Authorities.

 - With LDR brachytherapy the radioactive seeds stay inside the body permanently and emit radiation for 6 months but after they are inert and cause no problems.

 - With LDR brachytherapy it is possible that individual seeds may move out of the prostate to elsewhere in the body or you may pass them in the urine, but because the dose emitted by an individual seed is so low this causes no harm and does not affect the overall treatment.
+Some techniques such a 4D brachytherapy which uses seeds linked together in an absorbable strand of material around the outside of the glad can avoid this risk of seed migration

 - HDR brachytherapy may require more than one radiation treatment so you may need to stay in bed for at least six hours between treatments with the tubes in your prostate.
 Some men find this uncomfortable and you may need to stay in hospital overnight for HDR treatments.